-Quoting that authority, the Court commuted the sentences awarded to a man accused of rape of a minor girl and her gruesome murder.
+Quoting that authority, the Court had earlier commuted the sentences awarded to a man accused of rape of a minor girl and her gruesome murder.

 What is pronounced by the Supreme Court is law unless it is turned down by another pronouncement.
 If there is a pronouncement reversing that ruling, I have not heard of it.